awillats/cloctools/README.md

 CLEOsim (Closed Loop, Electrophysiology, and Optogenetics Simulator) is a Python package built on the Brian 2 spiking neural network simulator developed bridging theory and experiment for mesoscale neuroscience, facilitating electrode recording, optogenetic stimulation, and closed-loop experiments.

 ### CLINIC
-[CLINC](https://github.com/awillats/clinc) - closed loop identifiability in neural circuits.
-CLINIC is a simple case study of a 3 node circuit illustrating circuit identification in closed-loop versus open-loop approaches.
+[CLINC](https://github.com/awillats/clinc) - Closed-loop identifiability in neural circuits.
+This project proposes a framework for understanding the impact of open and closed-loop interventions in identifying neural circuits.
+This manuscript (in preparation) summarizes the role of stimulation in circuit inference and demonstrates how to design interventions through simple gaussian network simulations.
+See also [https://github.com/awillats/brian_delayed_gaussian](awillats/brian_delayed_gaussian) for simulating networks of Gaussian nodes with delayed connections in the Brian2 simulator framework.